-Finally, our paper contributes to a large literature on social learning (Weizsäcker, 2010; Mobius and Rosenblat, 2014; Banerjee, 1992; Bikhchandani et al., 1992; Jackson and Yariv, 2007; Galeotti et al., 2010) and information diffusion (Fehr et al., 2022; Banerjee et al., 2013, 2019; Chandrasekhar et al., 2022; Vespa and Weizsäcker, 2023).
-Most closely related, Conlon et al. (2022) show in the context of a classic balls and urns paradigm that people are much less sensitive to quantitative information discovered by others, compared to equally-relevant information they discover themselves.
-We differ from this literature in our focus on (i) the transmission of qualitative information in the form of spoken narratives, and (ii) the investigation of underlying cognitive mechanisms that shape information transmission.1
+Our paper also contributes to a large literature on social learning (Weizsäcker, 2010; Mobius and Rosenblat, 2014; Banerjee, 1992; Bikhchandani et al., 1992; Bursztyn et al., 2014; Jackson and Yariv, 2007; Galeotti et al., 2010; Golub and Jackson, 2010; Golub and Sadler, 2016), information diffusion (Fehr et al., 2022; Banerjee et al., 2013, 2019; Chandrasekhar et al., 2022; Vespa and Weizsäcker, 2023; Han et al., forthcoming; Akçay and Hirshleifer, forthcoming), face-to-face interactions (Atkin et al., 2022; Battiston et al., 2021), and verbalization (Batista et al., 2024).
+Conlon et al. (2022) show in the context of a classic balls-and-urns belief updating paradigm that people are much less sensitive to quantitative information discovered by others, compared to equally-relevant information they discover themselves.
+We differ from this literature in our focus on (i) the transmission of qualitative information in the form of spoken narratives, and (ii) the investigation of underlying cognitive mechanisms that shape transmission of different kinds of information.